Program overview

 Program Overview

 Centennial College's Pharmacy Technician program offers a dynamic curriculum based on the National Association of Pharmacy Regulatory Authorities (NAPRA) Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice.
-The learner-centered environment fostered in this pharmacy diploma program will allow you to gain the necessary skills based on the nine NAPRA competencies, which include:
+This learner-centered environment fosters the necessary skills based on nine NAPRA competencies, including:

 • Ethical, Legal and Professional Responsibilities